davidj778/Active-Directory/README.md

 - Confirm the connection between the Domain Controller and the client
 - Install Active Directory
-- Creating an Organizational Unit
+- Create an organizational unit
-- Creating a new employee
+- Create a new employee
-- Adding the new employee to the “Domain Admins” Security Group
+- Add the new employee to the “Domain Admins” Security Group
 - Log in with the new employee account